 It’s quite hard to hate anyone you create, but I’d have to say I can make an exception for Dicky Savage: I think he wins the ‘most hated character’ accolade.

 I usually start with a beginning, a reasonable idea of the end, and some rough thoughts on what will happen in the middle: so I know where I’m starting, where I’m going, and have some idea of the route I will take.
-However, things do change during the writing process and I often find a character tells me they have more to contribute than I’d originally anticipated.
-A good example is Vixen, who you will meet in ‘Victory of Souls’ (book five).
-She starts out as what you might call a ‘bad girl’, but it turns out she has a fascinating back story and is far more than she initially appears to be.
+However, things can change during the writing process and I often find a character tells me they have more to contribute than I’d originally anticipated.
+A good example is Vixen, who you will meet in ‘Dignity of Souls’ (book five).
+She starts out what you might call a ‘bad girl’, but it turns out she has a fascinating back story and is far more than she initially appears to be.

 I certainly think it’s a possibility and events like the one I described earlier (my colleague in the nightclub) give it some credence.
 But, for me, it’s more hope then belief.
 I hope we get more than one go at life; some of us need it!